In the woods

 A night away works well allowing the chatter and dust to settle, after the first day (Saturday) working from 10am to 4pm.
 Sunday we meet just for the morning from 10 to 12.30, then share some lunch before leaving at roughly 2pm.

 There is a cabin to find shelter within should the weather turn, however, these autumns have been kind to us, and we have mostly been outside.
-Dress well with layers is the advice.
+My advice is well with layers.

 The natural element of nature informs us, body and mind.
-The trees (mainly oaks and hornbeam) around us were there long before us and will exist long after, so give a time perspective.
+The trees around us (mainly oaks and hornbeam) were there long before us and will exist long after, so give us a time perspective, humbling and inspiring.
 Bird song, earth, water, fire, prevail as we engage in our mind yoga, balancing out, the yoke between the ox and the cart.

 2019 Socratic Dialogue in the woods